Manish-kumar-2002/Learn-react/README.md

 - Client side routing
   - In client side routing, the app does not make any network calls while navigating from one page to another.
 - Server side routing
-  - In client side routing, the app does not make any network calls while navigating from one page to another.
+  - In the server side routing, when a user navigates to a path, the browser will reload, make a network call, get the page from the server, and then show it on the UI.

 ---

-## 44. What is createBrowserRouter?
+## 45. What is createBrowserRouter?

 - It is an alternative to \<BrowserRouter\> that uses a JavaScript object-based route configuration instead of JSX-based \<Routes\> and \<Route\>.
 - It enables nested routing, layout components, data loading, and error handling at the route level.